‘Redacted Homestead’ installation scale model

 A low, persistent hum undergirds the installation.
 It mirrors the wider condition: a background noise of control that replaces ecological rhythm with ambient compliance.
 This is not a lament.
 It is a reckoning with how American landscapes are constructed to appear empty, and how that emptiness is maintained.
 Viewers are invited to navigate by texture, vibration, sound, and atmosphere as a physical proposition, intended to work on the body before the mind, asking the viewer to first feel the unease of these layered histories before attempting to decode them.

 The best art unsettles rather than consoles.
-Unnatural Silence seeks that register.

-Core Concepts: Unnatural Silence is an immersive installation that deconstructs the pastoral ideal, using the quintessentially American sound of a lawnmower—a "pharmakon" (something that acts as both a remedy and a poison, in this case a sound that soothes and oppresses)—to confront the "specter of progress" (the haunting presence of modernization's hidden costs) and the anxieties of a "post-natural" reality (where the line between organic and synthetic is blurred).
-This installation, a "heterotopia," (a space that disrupts or challenges dominant social norms - like a forgotten homestead within a gallery) disrupts traditional notions of place, employing charred wood, chain-link fencing, and redacted landscape paintings as "traces" (physical remnants or signs of past events), "indexes", and an "anarchive" (a collection of fragmented and disordered memories) to explore the complex interplay of time, memory, and our evolving relationship with the environment.
+Core Concepts: Unnatural Silence is an immersive installation that deconstructs the pastoral ideal, using the quintessentially American sound of a lawnmower "pharmakon" (something that acts as both a remedy and a poison, in this case a sound that soothes and oppresses)to confront the "specter of progress" (the haunting presence of modernization's hidden costs) and the anxieties of a "post-natural" reality (where the line between organic and synthetic is blurred).
+This installation, a "heterotopia," (a space that disrupts or challenges dominant social norms like a forgotten homestead within a gallery) disrupts traditional notions of place, employing charred wood, chain-link fencing, and redacted landscape paintings as "traces" (physical remnants or signs of past events), "indexes", and an "anarchive" (a collection of fragmented and disordered memories) to explore the complex interplay of time, memory, and our evolving relationship with the environment.
 Focusing on the materials themselves, this exhibit invites viewers to contemplate the consequences of our actions, the fractured nature of memory, and the interconnectedness of human and non-human actors within a rhizomatic network (a system of interconnected elements without a central hierarchy like roots spreading and connecting underground), using nostalgic elements not as escapism, but as tools to examine the present.

 Pacing and Contrast: The resonant rumble of the lawnmower sound will connect all the spaces, while the paintings and the water room can offer different perspectives on the themes.

-Installation: The paintings will be created in advance and shipped directly to the gallery.
+Shipping: The paintings will be created in advance and shipped directly to the gallery.
 All additional components, primarily framing and structural elements, will be sourced locally from standard building suppliers.
 A detailed shopping list and precise cut-list will be provided, allowing the installation to adapt fluidly to a range of gallery spaces and budgets.

 To establish continuity across the installation, charred wood elements featured in artworks such as Longleaf and Firebreak will reappear in structural framing, tying the individual works into the broader spatial language of the exhibit.
 The palette will be grounded in matte blacks, earthy browns, and natural wood tones, with selective accents of green and red drawn from the Trace series and redacted landscape paintings.
 These restrained variations offer richness without disrupting overall harmony.

-Audio equipment, including a concealed subwoofer and tactile transducer, will be discreetly housed beneath the raised platform.
+Audio equipment: Including a concealed subwoofer and tactile transducer, will be discreetly housed beneath the raised platform.
 This system emits a low, persistent hum that resonates physically through the floor, enhancing the sensory experience without drawing attention to its source.

 Paintings will be arranged in varied groupings that shift between different degrees of abstraction, establishing rhythm and internal contrast.
 Their dark, sculptural frames, made from dark painted papier-mâché, will echo the surrounding materials and help anchor them within the environment.
 The interplay of blackened framing, painted wall gradients, and raw timber elements will produce a cohesive visual language throughout the exhibition.